tengstrand/lein-polylith/readme.md

 The design helps you focus on building useful building blocks that are easy to combine like functions without introducing circular dependencies.
-It also makes it easier to reason about your systems and find what you are looking for.
+It also makes it easier to find things and to reason about your systems.
-Failure to find existing functionality may otherwise lead developers to write duplicate code.

 > “All problems in computer science can be solved by another level of indirection”<br>
   Butler Lampson